livechat/chat-window-android/README.md

 ## ChatWindowEventsListener

 This listener gives you opportunity to:
-* handle a case, when user wants to attach file in ChatWindow
 * get notified if new message arrived in chat.
 This gets handy if you want to show some kind of badge for a user to read new message.
 * react on visibility changes (user can hide the view on its own)
 * handle user selected links in a custom way
 * react and handle errors coming from chat window
 * allow users to use SnapCall integration
+* get notified if user device can't handle file picker activity Intent

 ### File sharing